-Roman Pichler is a leading product management expert specialised in digital products.
+Roman Pichler is a product management expert specialised in digital products.
 He has 15 years experience in teaching product managers and product owners, and in helping companies improve their product management function.
-Roman is the author of Strategize and Agile Product Management with Scrum and he writes a popular blog for product professionals.
+Roman is the author of the books Strategize and Agile Product Management with Scrum and he writes a popular blog for product professionals.
 To see how Roman can help you, please have a look at his training courses and onsite workshops, or contact him.

-Roman’s product management courses help product managers and product owners acquire the knowledge they need to succeed in their job.
+Roman’s product management courses help product managers and product owners acquire the knowledge to do a great job.
 Roman runs his classes as instructor-led workshops with plenty of hands-on exercises.

 Roman’s product management tools help product managers, product owners, UX designers and business analysts create great products.
 For more information including templates and guidance on using the tools, please click on the the individual tool.